Ultrahead/SpeccyNextTools/README.md

 This is a port of the commandline tool ```txt2bas``` created by [Remy Sharp](https://zx.remysharp.com/) -which can be found in [this repo](https://github.com/remy/txt2bas/) as a [Node.JS-based](https://nodejs.org/en/) tool, which in turn is inspired by the ```.txt2bas``` dot command available on the ZX Spectrum Next.

-The goal is not to replace such a great tool, but to provide a .NET alternative for basic ```+3DOS``` functionality that you can directly use and or integrate into your own projects, if needed.
+The goal is not to replace such a great tool, but to provide a .NET alternative for basic ```+3DOS``` functionality that you can directly use, refactor partially or completely and or integrate into your own projects, if needed.
 In this case, the provided functionality  converts plain text into tokenized (+3DOS basic) text that can be recognized by the ```Speccy Next```.
 So why is the tool so limited?
 Because I only need, right now, to get an autoexec.bas file like this ...

 ![](https://github.com/Ultrahead/SpeccyNextTools/blob/main/blob/autoexec.png)